 When the Inca passed by the sad lake, he heard the laughter of some babies and noticed that they were his children.
 His twin children had been rescued by some Mapuches.
 One day, he quickly went to his wife and apologized.
 Upon finding Painefilu, he turned her with a magic stone into the Pinshá or Colibrí, that beautiful bird, but of bad omen.

-13 The legend of Tarija
+13 The Hummingbird Legend Of Tarija

 In the immense and magical Chaco forest, in distant times, lived in a village of Matatacos a beautiful and delicate little cuff named Tasiqua, unique daughter of the fearsome witch Tatnaj (Toad in mataco), who aspired to make of his descendant a powerful sorceress.
 Very little was taught to him about the ancestral secrets of witchcraft.
 He however, always resisted practicing it because he had his own belief about the destiny and life of the people, which in the end were governed by the design of Tumpa the god of the jungle.